-The HRA cannot be used for community provider medical expenses, prescription drug, dental and vision benefits.
+The HRA cannot be used for prescription drug, dental and vision benefits.

-Your HRA account also cannot be used to pay for services, such as MHCN preventive services, that are covered at 100% without deductible (up to the limits of the Plan).
+Your HRA account also cannot be used to pay for services, such as in-network preventive services, that are covered at 100% without deductible (up to the limits of the Plan).